Money Tools Investing Three-Fund Portfolio

 Putting it all together: A case study

-This is Tiffany.
-She wants to invest simply and optimally for her future, so she decides on a three-fund portfolio.
-Her brokerage account doesn’t offer index funds, so she decides on an ETF portfolio.
+This is Tiffany. 💁♀️ She wants to invest simply for her future, so she decides on a three-fund portfolio.
+Her brokerage account doesn’t offer mutual funds, so she decides on an ETF portfolio.
 She goes with Vanguard ETFs based on their great reputation for index fund investing.

 She’s 35 years old and has $10,000 to invest.
 Based on the asset allocation tables above, she makes the following purchases: